willll/VG_systems_repair/README.md

-# NEC GT \ TURBOEXPRESS REPAIR ATTEMPT GUIDE
+# NEC GT \ TURBO EXPRESS REPAIR ATTEMPT GUIDE

 The aim of this document a few test hints for hardware debug for Nec GT and Turbo express after a full recap.